StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 ### Differences
 1. Kaggle competitors predict the outcome of every possible match (although they are only evaluated on games that actually occur).
 This is opposed to regular bracket predictions where wrong early picks can lock you out of matchups deeper in the tournament.

 2. Kaggle competitors predict the chance each team will win.
-Participants are then evaluated using **Log Loss**.
+Participants are then evaluated using **<a href="#" onclick="return false;" style="color: #343a40; text-decoration: none;" data-toggle="popover" data-placement="top" data-trigger="focus" title="Log Loss" data-content="Log Loss quantifies the accuracy of a classifier by penalising false classifications.
+Minimising the Log Loss is basically equivalent to maximising the accuracy of the classifier.">Log Loss</a>**.
 In normal brackets, the quality of a prediction is gauged by tallying up the amount of correctly selected winners.

 ## The Data
 Graciously provided in the competition was a treasure trove of NCAA historical data.
 Not only did we have the outcome of every game, but we had a timestamp of every individual play.